Simon Hammon’s lessons from a lifetime in slots: The future

 Don’t go for the obvious: What will drive slots’ evolution?

-As someone who obviously knows what he is talking about, the question of what will shake up slots is one Hammon is asked a lot.
+As someone who obviously knows what he is talking about, the question of what will shake up slots is one Hammon is asked a lot as someone who has an enduring legacy in the sector.
 After all, slots is a sector that has arguably only had two milestones that have truly changed the industry since Microgaming put the first game online in 1994.

 So what, after country-specific regulation and mobile gaming, will be the next cataclysmic change for the industry?